 I recently saw the film “Life of the Party” starring Melissa McCarthy.
 She plays a mom (Deanna) who has just sent her daughter to college.
 As she leaves the school after dropping her daughter off, Deanna’s husband lays a bomb that he’s been having an affair and wants a divorce.
 Deanna decides to go back to college and joins her daughter, much to her kid’s chagrin.
 It ends up that all the girls in the sorority including her daughter love having her there and proves that it’s never too late for life-long learning.

 Of course, Melissa is too young to be a Baby Boomer but it’s not too unusual these days to see students in college at any age.
-Some get degrees well into their 90s.
+Some get degrees well into their 90s with the availability of student loans that make college accessible to anyone.
 Life-long learning of any kind keeps us young, engaged, and relevant.
-If you don’t want to register and attend a college physically, and possibly be the oldest student in class, there are plenty of online sites where you can learn from the comfort of your home.
+If you don’t want to register and attend a college physically, and possibly be the oldest student in the class, there are plenty of online sites where you can learn from the comfort of your home.

 There may not be any sorority parties to attend (like Melissa did in the film), but you can add to your current career credentials, learn something new, or even start a business with the knowledge you learn.
 We all know Baby Boomers are not always able to enjoy the traditional retirement scenario.
 I know I’m not.
 After a life pursuing an acting career and the struggles of single motherhood, a plush life of fun and leisure would only be possible if I meet a rich sugar daddy who isn’t into sweet young things.
 Somehow, I don’t see that in the cards right now, LOL.

 Here are some online life-long learning sites you may want to check out

 College classes to up your credentials